franktakes/teexgraph/README.md

 This code was written for research-purposes only, and is and should in no way be seen as an attempt at creating a good piece of code with respect to any programming- or software-engineering standards whatsoever.
 It comes without any warranty of merchantability or suitability for a particular purpose.
-I do hope it helps you in your research.
-The software has exclusively been tested under the UNIX operating system.
+The software has exclusively been tested under the UNIX operating system, in particular Ubuntu LTS (12.04, 14.04 and 16.04) and CentOS (6.7 and 7).